 —Luis Alberto Urrea, author of The House of Broken Angels

-Feral caught my breath and shot it back to girlhood so deeply, I felt my ten-year-old spine shiver.
+Feral caught my breath and shot it back to girlhood so deeply I felt my ten-year-old spine shiver.
+June Sylvester Saraceno has so profoundly entered the voice and body and sight of a girl from the rural south—image by image, thought by thought, sensory perceptions crescendoing into that ferocious beautiful knot made from place and being, both pushing down too hard on the body of a girl and yet pushing her toward flight.
 A love letter to all the girls who run in the world with their hair on fire.
+A heartsong to girlhood.

 —Lidia Yuknavitch, bestselling author of The Book of Joan

-An impressive first novel, both as story and in its fine use of language to bring either a landscape, a face, or a room colorfully to life.
+Feral, North Carolina, 1965 is an impressive first novel, both as story and in its fine use of language to bring either a landscape, a face, or a room colorfully to life.
+“Willie,” June Sylvester Saraceno’s young narrator, introduces us to her beloved older brother Dare, parents, extended family, and a few hypocritical church ladies.
+Willie, a girl coming of age and struggling with gender identity, is an eavesdropper and questioner who wonders about God and church, slowly learns about dark family secrets and, finally, about the pain of race hatred sparked by school integration.
 Masterfully told, full of discovery and surprise, the novel is both enjoyable and rewarding.

 —Peter Makuck, 2010 Pulitzer Prize nominee